OCHA-DAP/hdx-python-utilities/documentation/index.md

     result = get_words_in_sentence("Korea (Democratic People's Republic of)") assert result == ["Korea", "Democratic", "People's", "Republic", "of"]

+    # Split wall of text into paragraphs in a smart and efficient way
+    result = smart_split("MY WALL OF TEXT")

 ## Stable file hashing

 Efficient Hashing of files that produces a stable hash even for zip and xlsx files eg.